 These days, I make simple recipes for lunch and keep my snacks primarily limited to fruits, vegetables and string cheese.
 Instead of taking 4 hours of my Sunday, meal prep takes 30 minutes to an hour.

 I feel more relaxed now and can focus my energy on things like un-packing all the boxes in our beautiful new home and writing for my blog.
 But, I am still able to begin each week feeling a sense of accomplishment and preparedness.

-While practicing this careful planning, patience must also be exercised.
+While practicing this careful meal planning for a healthy lifestyle, patience must also be exercised.
 Results do not show in the mirror immediately, but after a couple of months, people begin to notice and it sure does feel good when they ask what you’ve been doing.

 The Tool That Helps Me

 Planning ahead, and ensuring that you have time available each week for exercise and the planning and preparation of healthy meals is the key to success with healthy living.